agbowlin/liquicode_membership/README.md

 By default, user passwords are stored in json files as salted hashes where each user has a unique and random salt.

-This functionality ius controlled by an internal flag within `Membership.js` called `PASSWORDS_USE_SALTED_HASH`.
-This is set to `true` within the code.
+This functionality is controlled by an internal flag within `Membership.js` called `PASSWORDS_USE_SALTED_HASH`.
+This is initially set to `true` within the code.
 Change this setting to `false` if you want to store passwords in plain text.